erikdubois/Mint-Y-Colora-Theme-Collection/README.md

 # Mint-Y-Colora Theme Collection

-Since the Mint-Y theme is constantly in evolution and the same goes for cinnamon and linux mint, I made this github to make a division between cinnamon versions.
+Since the Mint-Y theme is constantly in evolution and the same goes for Cinnamon and Linux Mint, I made this github to make a division between cinnamon versions.

 	Linux Mint 18 has standard cinnamon 3.0+
  	Linux Mint 18.1 has standard version 3.2+